kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## OpenAI and Modern Embeddings

-OpenAI models like text-embedding-3-large produce 3000+ dimension vectors.
+OpenAI models like text-embedding-3-large produce 3000+ dimension vectors
-Trained on massive corpora across domains.
+Trained on massive corpora across domains
 They capture abstract relationships far beyond words

 > Embeddings are mathematical representations of meaning that enable semantic search and similarity comparison.
 They've become foundational to modern AI systems, powering everything from search to recommendations.